Brahmulr/jaxx.io-smApp/README.md

 ___________________________

 ## Create desktop shotcut (optional)
 <h5> You must find the id of your jaxx app.
-Run that app, focus on the Jaxx app, press F12 on your keybroard, type `window.location.host` hit enter and copy the id. <a href="https://i.imgur.com/9kQDKEe.png"> see img</a>, the id don't have any quotation mark, in my case is <code>blhcioningpnkbaibljikmfbckhldeko</code>.</h5>
+Run that app, focus on the Jaxx app, press F12 on your keybroard, in console tab type <code>window.location.host</code> hit enter and copy the id. <a href="https://i.imgur.com/9kQDKEe.png"> see img</a>, the id don't have quotation mark, in my case is <a href="https://i.imgur.com/9kQDKEe.png"> see img</a> <code>blhcioningpnkbaibljikmfbckhldeko</code>.</h5>

 <ol>
   <li>Right click on your desktop, select to create shortcut.<br><br>